 In verse 6 Moroni is reminding the readers of his record (the Book of Mormon) that nothing that is good will deny Christ, because all good things come from God.
 So if this is from God it is a good thing, and will lead to doing good, which is God’s work.

-End result Every person who has ever joined the Mormon (LDS) church should have gone through this process before joining.
+End result Every person who has ever joined The Church of Jesus Christ of Latter-day Saints should have gone through this process before joining.
 Everyone who was born into the church has or will have to, at some point, go through this process to learn personally the truth of the Book of Mormon.
 If the Book of Mormon is a true book of scripture, given to us from God, then Joseph Smith, who translated the book is the Lord’s prophet.
 If you receive a testimony that Joseph is a prophet then the book he translated is a true book of Scripture, because it was written at the hands of a prophet.
 Everything else falls into line with these key pieces of knowledge.
 The sense of God’s love flows from either piece of knowledge because you will feel an overwhelming sense of gratitude for the blessings God has given you.

-It does take some effort to know if what the Mormon missionaries tell you is true, but it has been tried and proven to work by literally tens of millions of people, so it can work for you as well.
-For some people it takes attending church for a number of weeks, some extra reading, or even paying tithing for a few months before they receive their witness, but the witness always comes to those who sincerely want to know and are willing to take whatever answer the Lord gives them.
+It does take some effort to know if what the Latter-day Saint missionaries tell you is true, but it has been tried and proven to work by literally tens of millions of people, so it can work for you as well.
+For some people it takes attending church for a number of weeks, some extra reading, or even paying tithing for a few months before they receive their witness, but the witness always comes to those who sincerely want to know and are willing to take whatever answer the Lord gives them, and when He gives it in His own due time.